 The Age-Friendly Niagara Network is a group of local citizens, volunteers, community partners and municipal leaders who have joined together to learn about, take action on and champion age-friendly community principles to make Niagara a ‘community for all ages’.
-This work has been supported by three grants from the Ontario Trillium Foundation.
 To learn more about the Age-Friendly Niagara Network visit About Us or Age-Friendly Action in Niagara.

-In the News
+In The News

 There'll always be new fitness and workout trends to throw ourselves into (and debate the merits and efficiencies of), but it still might be worth learning how to walk before we run — or spin or box or circuit train — for lifelong health.

 “Four more deaths, all elderly.”
 For the family of John Fox, already in mourning, those words cut like a knife in a fresh wound.
 The retired RCMP officer had died earlier that day of COVID-19 at the age of 73.

 This project is made possible by a grant from the Ontario Trillium Foundation.